Women in Tech Community Service Opportunities

 We invite you to apply for a WiTNY scholarship!

 CUNY students will be eligible for up to $3,000/year for three years to pursue majors related to computer science.
-Applications are opening in Spring 2017.
+Applications are now open – The deadline to apply is April 7th

 How do I apply?